carol5239/portfolio/index.md

 title: Home
 ---

-## Greeting.
+## Greetings.
 Welcome inside Carol's brain!
 We are excited to host you.

 Each section is an attempt to sort Carol's thoughts into some sort of intelligble schema.